danninx/danninx/README.md

 - Computer Networking 🖧

 ## Here's what I'm currently doing
-- Javascript (with a focus on NodeJS)
+- Javascript ( with a focus on NodeJS )
-- Python (focused around data sciences)
+- Python ( focused around data sciences )
+- Rust systems programming
 - Studying for CompTIA Networking+